ditatechwriter/dita_stuff/docs/cfg-dita-ot-action.md

 # Configuring the dita-ot-action

 There are several ways to configure the *dita-ot-action* GitHub Action.
-The [DITA-OT website](https://www.dita-ot.org/dev/topics/using-github-actions.html) contains detailed instructions and several sample workflow files are provided in the `docsrc/samples/github-actions` folder within the DITA-OT install folder, and on the [DITA-OT docs GitHub repository](https://github.com/dita-ot/docs/tree/develop/samples/github-actions).
+The [DITA-OT website](https://www.dita-ot.org/dev/topics/using-github-actions.html) has detailed instructions and the `docsrc/samples/github-actions` folder (within the DITA-OT install folder) has several sample workflow files, and on the [DITA-OT docs GitHub repository](https://github.com/dita-ot/docs/tree/develop/samples/github-actions).

-The use of [Project files](automating-builds.md#project-files) is the simplest course of action when building using the *dita-ot-action* because a lot of the configuration is in the project file itself and does not have to be added to the workflow YAML file.
+The use of [Project files](automating-builds.md#project-files) is the simplest course of action when building using the *dita-ot-action* because a lot of the configuration is in the project file itself and doesn't have to be added to the workflow YAML file.

 ## Installing community plugins

-There are a limited number of very basic plugins included with the DITA-OT.
-However, other community developed plugins are available via the [DITA-OT plugin registry](https://www.dita-ot.org/plugins).
-These can be installed most easily using the `dita install` command as in the following excerpt:
+There are a limited number of basic plugins included with the DITA-OT.
+However, other community developed plugins are available in the [DITA-OT plugin registry](https://www.dita-ot.org/plugins).
+These can be installed using the `dita install` command as in the following excerpt:

 ```yaml
 ...